backstage/backstage/docs/features/software-templates/index.md

-After filling in these variables, you'll get some more fields to fill out which are required for Backstage usage: the owner (which is a `user` in the backstage system), and the `storePath` which is a destination URL to create for the provider for instance http://github.com/backstage/my-new-repository, or https://gitlab.com/myorg/myrepo.
+After filling in these variables, you'll get some more fields to fill out which are required for Backstage usage: the owner (which is a `user` in the backstage system), and the `storePath` which is a destination URL to create for the provider, for instance `https://github.com/backstage/my-new-repository`, or https://gitlab.com/myorg/myrepo.

 ![Enter Backstage vars](../../assets/software-templates/template-picked-2.png)